 Booking your MOT test

 Booking your vehicle in for an MOT test could not be easier.
-You can call into our MOT test centre in Boreham, Chelmsford, contact us by phone, email or the use the Request A Booking page and we will book an appointment for a time and day that suits you.
+You can call into our local MOT test centre in Boreham, Chelmsford, contact us by phone, email or the use the Request A Booking page and we will book an appointment for a time and day that suits you.

 Please contact our Customer Service team to book your MOT Test on: